 Andy Murray ‘crushed’ as he contemplates end of Olympic journey

-Murray and Joe Salisbury were beaten 4-6 7-6 (2) 10-7 by Croatian duo Marin Cilic and Ivan Dodig in the quarter-finals of the men’s doubles.
+Murray and partner Joe Salisbury were knocked out of the men’s doubles on Wednesday

 Andy Murray said he felt “crushed” as he contemplated the end of his Olympic journey after defeat in the quarter-finals of the men’s doubles alongside Joe Salisbury in Tokyo.